SAM2020

 - Semester: Autumn

-- Language: Norwegian
+- Language: Norwegian and English

-- Can be taken as a single subject
+- Available as a single course

 SAM2020 employs a teaching format that expects a high degree of student participation.

 This course is taught in English if there are international exchange students signed up for the course.
-Otherwise, the course is taught in Norwegian
+Otherwise, the course is taught in Norwegian.

 About the study